Which Sentence Uses the Underlined Word Correctly?

 What Is a Correctly Used Underlined Word?

 When we talk about a sentence using the underlined word correctly, we’re really asking: does this word fit its role in the sentence?
-That means checking a few things.
+So that means checking a few things.
 Is it the right part of speech?
-On the flip side, does it agree with the subject or object?
+Does it agree with the subject or object?
 Does it make sense in context?

 The key is understanding how the word functions in the sentence.
 Is it doing what it’s supposed to do?